Susan Spencer Crowe

 7 colors on Rives BFK

-Based on a snapshot that my mother took of me on the first day of school in the mid-1950s, I then created a series of drawings of the same girl with her chest out and arms straight down by her side.
-Placed like a string of paper dolls across the page and in front of a map of United States, the “line-up” of these tense and stiff bodied little girls was intentional.
+My mother made a snapshot of me on the first day of school in the mid-1950s.
+I created a series of drawings of the same girl with her chest out and arms straight down by her side.
+Over the map of the U.S.A., a string of paper dolls crossed the page.
+Intentionally, these tense and stiff bodied little girls were like a "line up."

-Standing at attention in front of the class and expected to perform in front of their classmates, a sense of anguish grips each girl as she withdraws behind the facade of her body.
-She agonizes over her performance and lack of social skills and awareness to effectively deal with her critics.
+Standing at attention in front of the class, a girl is expected to perform in front of her classmates.
+A sense of anguish grips her as she withdraws behind the facade of her body.
+She agonizes over her performance and lack of social skills and awareness.
+She does not know how to effectively deal with her critics.
 Like many of my earlier prints, this piece was autobiographical in nature.

 Susan Spencer Crowe 2023